Piirtaa/csvDB/README.md

  If the switch "-matchOnKey" is provided in a clause, the set operation will only consider the "key" column as uniquely identifying a record rather than the default behaviour of "key & source" columns being considered uniquely identifying.
 This allows for the same keys from different sources to be considered pointing to the same record as we carry out our set operations.

- #### Query Example:  find the set of FieldA/ValueA and intersect this with the set of FieldB/ValueB and remove the set of FieldC/ValueC
+ #### Query Example:  find the set of FieldA/ValueA, and intersect this with the set of FieldB/ValueB, and remove the set of FieldC/ValueC using keys only

- `+ FieldA ValueA _AND_ N FieldB ValueB _AND_ - FieldC ValueC`
+ `+ FieldA ValueA _AND_ N FieldB ValueB _AND_ - FieldC ValueC -matchOnKey`